SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/15 - Parameters and Arguments.md

     print(times)
 ```

-Type hints:

-* Make code easier to understand
-* Help code editors warn you about mistakes
-* Do not change how the program runs
+Type hints make code easier to understand and help code editors warn you about possible mistakes.
+However, in python, type hints __do not__ change how the program runs.
+They really are just hints, and not hard and fast rules.

 ## Unused Parameters